How much is winning the Championship play-off final worth?

 How much do Championship play-off final winners earn?

-Luton Town and Coventry City do battle in the ‘richest game in football’ at Wembley this weekend
+Luton Town and Coventry City do battle in the ‘richest game in football’ at Wembley today

 Often dubbed ‘the richest game in football’, the play-off final is worth huge swathes of money to the winner as they get to join the elite, 20-team cash cow that is the Premier League.